Pourav619/TCP-Receiver/README.md

 an agreed-upon scheme set down in 1981 called the Transmission Control Protocol or TCP.
 # I: Building ByteStream
 A ByteStream class, as the name itself suggests, is basically a container that stores a collection of bytes from which bytes can be read or written to.
-In the first part of the assignment, your goal will be to build a ByteStream class that will be used to represent a reliable byte stream.
+Our goal is to build a ByteStream class that will be used to represent a reliable byte stream.
 These are some of the properties of byte stream :
 1. Bytes are written on the input side and read out from the output side (use a data structure that allows pushing the byte from one side and popping from the other side).